Jake Ballinger

 What is financial reporting software?

-Financial reporting software (AKA general ledger software) speeds up the financial reporting process with automation and analysis.
-It can help finance teams with these basic accounting tasks:
+Financial reporting software speeds up the financial reporting process with automation and analysis.
+It helps finance teams with these basic accounting tasks:

 Organizations can quickly generate filtered financial reports to learn essential business details.